oilandsugar/ritual-dust/content/music/music-theory.md

 keep the phrase length the same overall insérer des breaks dans un rythme de drums

+### Arpegios

+Arpegios are a series of notes played in succession following a certain pattern.
+Arpegios are usually built using chord progressions.
+It is useful to start by just playing the chords in succession to get the right mood and the arpegiate them to create the rythmic part.

+An interesting approach to using arpegios is starting by taking only one note per chord and then, as the song progresses, adding more notes, like unfolding the chords over time.

+When using an arpegiator, in order to break the monotony of a constant arpegio, we can remove some notes from some chords, or change chords earlier or later than it normally would, changing how the pattern sounds and creating intersting variations.

+Another fun thing i like to do in a DAW is when I have an arpegiated sequence that is boring, I turn it into mdi and add ornaments or notes in between the existing ones or remove some of the ones that were already there to change up the rythm.

+One other way to add variation is varying the volume or character of some notes to accent them, like for example opening a filter more on some notes thans others.
+On a synth, this can also be done by using an LFO or a sample and hold to randomize this change.

 {{< spacer >}}

 ## Resources